RCIRODERICK CONSULTINGTalk to an engineer

 The wiki at esolangs.org takes a generous view of what counts as esoteric.
 The category includes Turing-complete languages, sub-Turing languages, deliberately undecidable jokes, languages that exist as a single program, and languages that are formally identical to existing ones with one or two cosmetic substitutions.
 For the purposes of this paper, an esoteric programming language is one with at least the following features.

-It has an executable semantics — there is a clear answer, in principle, to the question what does this program do?
+It has an executable semantics.
+There is a clear answer, in principle, to the question what does this program do?
 This excludes pure performance art and language-as-poetry projects, however adjacent they may be culturally.
-It has a small surface area — typically a few dozen instructions or fewer, often fewer than ten.
-This excludes the heavyweight production languages (Java, Python) and the small but architecturally rich ones (Forth, Lua) that aim to be genuinely useful at scale.
-And it has a deliberate constraint or strangeness — the language was designed to be in some way interesting rather than useful, where the interest comes from a chosen restriction, addition, or framing that production languages would not adopt.
+It has a small surface area, typically a few dozen instructions or fewer, often fewer than ten.
+This excludes the heavyweight production languages such as Java and Python, and the small but architecturally rich ones such as Forth and Lua that aim to be genuinely useful at scale.
+And it has a deliberate constraint or strangeness.
+The language was designed to be in some way interesting rather than useful, where the interest comes from a chosen restriction, addition, or framing that production languages would not adopt.

-These criteria admit Brainfuck (eight instructions, deliberate minimalism), Whitespace (only spaces and tabs are syntactic), Befunge (two-dimensional source grid), Shakespeare (English-language plays as syntax), Wenyan (Classical Chinese grammar as syntax) (Huang 2019), INTERCAL (deliberately user-hostile error messages), and Piet (program-as-bitmap).
-They exclude general-purpose languages with eccentric communities (Lisp, Smalltalk), code-golf languages whose goal is shortness rather than constraint (J, K), and pure jokes with no executable semantics.
+These criteria admit Brainfuck, with eight instructions and deliberate minimalism; Whitespace, where only spaces and tabs are syntactic; Befunge, with its two-dimensional source grid; Shakespeare, where English-language plays serve as syntax; Wenyan, where Classical Chinese grammar serves as syntax (Huang 2019); INTERCAL, with its deliberately user-hostile error messages; and Piet, where the program is a bitmap.
+They exclude general-purpose languages with eccentric communities such as Lisp and Smalltalk, code-golf languages such as J and K whose goal is shortness rather than constraint, and pure jokes with no executable semantics.

 The criteria are not particularly novel.
 The community has converged on something like them implicitly.
 Stating them explicitly matters because the parameter schema in the next section depends on having a definite class of artifact to parameterise.
-A schema that tries to cover everything — production languages, code-golf languages, executable poetry, and esolangs proper — would be too loose to be useful.
+A schema that tried to cover everything, including production languages, code-golf languages, executable poetry, and esolangs proper, would be too loose to be useful.
 Babel parameterises the class of language that meets the three criteria above.

 3. The variation axes the field has implicitly used